rkrug5/bamazon/README.md

 ------------------------------------------------------------------------

-bamazonSupervisor is still very much a work in progress.
+bamazonSupervisor.js is still very much a work in progress.
 I won't say much about it except that the schema and seeds for the table `departments` is in the bamazon.sql file.
 I hope to return to this section of the assignment at a later date.

 ------------------------------------------------------------------------